 As someone who very nearly studied architecture or urban planning, I can relate to this reaction.
-So for the sake of discussion, let’s consider a building project freed from such focus on creating value.
+For the sake of discussion, let’s consider a scenario in which someone pursues a project unburdened by the need to create value.

-You’ve planned a building which will help the underprivileged, create beauty, and make you the darling of the local news.
+You’ve planned a building which will improve society, help the underprivileged, and make you the darling of the local news.
 And every year, it will generate enough revenue to cover your expenses and 75% of your mortgage.
 That means each year, before you’ve paid yourself or your investors, you’ll have to cover a mortgage payment shortfall.
-This shortfall will cost thousands, or hundreds of thousands, of dollars.
+That shortfall will cost thousands, or hundreds of thousands, of dollars.
 And the funds to cover it must come out of your pocket, since the building isn’t producing enough income on its own.

-How many buildings like this a person could create?
+How many buildings like this a person could develop?
 And what lenders and investors would line up to help them do it?
-I hope you will agree that no one, with any motive, can afford to create buildings that lose money month after month.
-You might choose to do so using your personal fortune.
-But your personal fortune will dry up.
-And when you finally you go bankrupt, the bank will just sell the buildings to someone who can create value with them.
+No one, with any motive, can afford to create buildings that lose money month after month.
+A person might choose to do so using their personal fortune.
+But that fortune will quickly dry up.
+And when they finally go bankrupt, the bank will sell their buildings to someone who can create value with them.

-Does this mean that developers must be like the industrial capitalists of the 19th century?
-Must they squeeze every cent out of a project and exploit people to do so?
+Does this mean that developers must squeeze every cent out of a project, forgoing any other aim?
 No, but it is impossible to create buildings, and keep them, if they don’t create value.
-In this way, development is like so many forms of art: it is subject to creative constraints.
-We can do more than create financial value, but we have to create financial value first.
+In this way, development is like so many forms of art.
+It is subject to creative constraints.
+We can do more than create financial value.
+But we have to create financial value first.
 So how does one do that in real estate?
 Let’s consider a few different ways it happens.